 In simple terms, Blockchain is a peer-to-peer distributed ledger that is secure and used to record transactions across many computers.
 The ledger’s contents can only be updated by adding another block linked to the previous block.
 It can also be envisioned as a peer-to-peer network running on top of the internet.

 The created database is shared among network participants in a transparent manner, whereby everyone can access its contents.
-Management of the database is done autonomously using peer-to-peer networks and a time stamping server.
+Management of the database is done autonomously using peer-to-peer networks and a time-stamping server.
 Each block in a blockchain is arranged in such a way that it references the content of the previous block.

 The blocks that form a blockchain hold batches of transactions approved by participants in a network.
 Each block comes with a cryptographic hash of a previous block in the chain.
-Read more about what is blockchain.

 Evolution of Blockchain: Phase 1- Transactions